Proton

 The Privacy Pledge isn’t meant to promote a particular service or endorse a particular piece of legislation.
 Its goal is to elevate fundamental principles that will guide us toward a private-by-default internet.
 If you look at this pledge, you can see which companies are willing to protect your privacy and how they’re working toward giving you control of your data.

 We are at the forefront of a growing movement of privacy-focused companies that lets you choose what happens to your data.
-We developed Proton Mail(new window), the world’s largest encrypted email service, and have since created the first encrypted ecosystem(new window), but building a private-by-default internet isn’t just a matter of offering a specific service or using a certain type of encryption technique.
+We developed Proton Mail(new window), the world’s largest encrypted email service, and have since created the first encrypted ecosystem, but building a private-by-default internet isn’t just a matter of offering a specific service or using a certain type of encryption technique.
 It requires a complete paradigm shift throughout society, with companies, nonprofits, governments, and ultimately people themselves creating a new way of life online.

 The internet, then and now